splunk/docker-splunk/docs/SETUP.md

 ```
 $ docker run -it -p 8000:8000 -e "SPLUNK_PASSWORD=<password>" -e "SPLUNK_START_ARGS=--accept-license" splunk/splunk:latest
 ```

+This command does the following:
+1. Starts a Docker container using the `splunk/splunk:latest` image.
+1. Exposes a port mapping from the host's `8000` port to the container's `8000` port
+1. Specifies a custom `SPLUNK_PASSWORD`.
+1. Accepts the license agreement with `SPLUNK_START_ARGS=--accept-license`.
+This agreement must be explicitly accepted on every container, or Splunk Enterprise doesn't start.

 **You successfully created a standalone deployment with `docker-splunk`!**